ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

     ...
     UsedTokenError: Token has already been used, please wait for another.

+.. rst-class:: float-right

 .. seealso::

-    For more details, see the :meth:`TOTP.match` method.
+    For more details, see the :meth:`TOTP.match` method;
+    for more examples, see Step 6 above.

 .. _totp-rate-limiting: